 All these people will take your concerns seriously and keep them confidential if you wish.

 If you don't feel you are ready to speak to someone face to face just yet, then you can find lots of information online.
 You can find lots of help, support and advice from the following places.

 Childline is the UK's free helpline for children and young people.
-It provides confidential telephone counselling service for any child with a problem.
-Call the free 24 hour helpline, tel: 0800 1111.
+It provides a confidential counselling service for any child with a problem.
+To contact Childline you can chat online or call the free helpline, tel: 0800 1111.

-If you have suffered a bereavement or other traumatic event in your life, this can sometimes lead to depression or anxiety.
-Find out where to go for emotional support and counselling.
+If you've suffered a bereavement or other traumatic event in your life, this can sometimes lead to depression or anxiety.
+Find out where to go for bereavement support.

 Watch First Steps' short film about eating disorders and stigma.